 Brett was born and raised in a small southern Manitoba town, where harsh winters exhumed the need to discover a creative outlet—something to spark warmth amid chilled days.

 The genesis of Brett’s heart for music dates back to his childhood, when he was surrounded by the influence of music and sound from family and friends.
 At 10 years old, he began playing guitar, eventually finding an interest in both acoustic and electric.
-Brett sought refuge in guitar icons such as Jimi Hendrix, Eric Clapton, and Jimi Page—using these influences in his solo work and with bands.
+Brett sought refuge in guitar icons such as James Taylor, Eric Clapton, and Jimi Page—using these influences in his solo work and with bands.

 As a teenager Brett leaned into blues music, gaining admiration for artists like B.B King, Rory Gallagher, and Stevie Ray Vaughn, who inspired in Brett a whole new dynamic for his personal sound and style.
 In 2017 Brett had the opportunity to perform with Taz Cruz and his group at a local outdoor blues concert, where Brett eventually had the chance to showcase his own band, The Blue Decades.